This is the most comprehensive guide to pain and suffering settlements online.

 When it came time to pay them back from the total settlement, they all reduced their liens by my attorney’s fees and costs.

-Thus, the total out of pocket medical bills and liens were about $8,000.
-Therefore, GEICO paid about $57,000 for the pain and suffering part of the pedestrian’s accident settlement.
+Thus, the total out of pocket medical bills and liens were almost $8,000.
+Therefore, GEICO paid about $57,005 for the pain and suffering part of the pedestrian’s accident settlement.

 Once you know the full value of the pain and suffering component, you then insert that number into a formula to calculate the full value of damages.

-Insurance Companies Reduce Pain and Suffering by the Victim’s Fault
+Example of Reducing Pain and Suffering Value for Leg Injury by Victim’s Fault

 When calculating how much your owed, reduce your pain and suffering by your percentage of fault.
 You then have the settlement value for the pain and suffering component of the case.